 Or you can take a ferry from the small harbor of Fromentine at the neck of the island (about 20 km from our hotel) to Port Joinville on even more remote Ile-d’Yeu.
-You can then ride around this remote and fresh island known for its crayfish and tuna fishing, medieval churches, granite cliffs and neolithic carvings.
+You can then ride around this remote and fresh island known for its crayfish and tuna fishing, medieval churches, granite cliffs, and neolithic carvings.
 The ferry ticket (about 35 euros) is on your own, but we’ll take care of the bike rental cost on the island for those joining this excursion.

 Day 4: The Coastal Trail to Les Sables d’Olonne

 The area we will ride through over the next couple of days goes back in history to the beginning of human habitation.
-Much of the coastal area was once covered in water, but as the water receded the harbor became a crossroads for travellers, and later for skirmishes between the ethnic British and the French.
-The area was ruled by the Normans for centuries, and became a favorite spot for King Richard the Lionhearted.
+Much of the coastal area was once covered in water, but as the water receded the harbor became a crossroads for travelers, and later for skirmishes between the ethnic British and the French.
+The area was ruled by the Normans for centuries and became a favorite spot for King Richard the Lionhearted.
 We may even get a chance to visit his castle.

-In the morning we cross back to the mainland from Noirmoutier-en-l’île and ride along the coast trails.
+In the morning we cross back to the mainland from Noirmoutier-en-l’île and ride along the coastal trails.
 Much of the way features wide sandy beaches.
 We’ll stop for lunch in the seaside resort town of Sion-sur-l’Ocean at a cute café on the beach.
-Right after lunch we get a change of scenery as we ride near the edge of the low rugged cliffs of the Corniche Vendéenne, one of the few areas of cliffs in this part of the coast.
-During storms this region is known for its large breakers, including the “Devil’s Hole” where water shoots up like a geyser.
+Right after lunch, we get a change of scenery as we ride near the edge of the low rugged cliffs of the Corniche Vendéenne, one of the few areas of cliffs in this part of the coast.
+During storms, this region is known for its large breakers, including the “Devil’s Hole” where water shoots up like a geyser.